Building Alberta’s

 Power Supply

 Energy Alberta is ready to answer this call.
-In an increasingly volatile global energy market, nuclear power offers a zero-emission path to energy independence.
-CANDU® reactors use natural uranium mined and processed in Canada providing lower costs and a stable, secure energy supply which is essential for the growth and development of communities.
+In an increasingly volatile global energy market, nuclear power offers a low-emission path to energy independence.
+By delivering reliable and secure electricity, nuclear energy supports the growth and long-term prosperity of communities.

 “Alberta has the opportunity to diversify our energy mix and complement the amazing achievements that have been developed in our country to create a viable path to decarbonization.”